I'm happy to see you here.

 And it is not as easy as it looks, I should say.
 Technologies are changing rapidly.
 Lewis Carroll wrote about 150 years ago: "Now, here, you see, it takes all the running you can do, to keep in the same place.
 If you want to get somewhere else, you must run at least twice as fast as that!" and nothing can describe better the world nowadays.

 That's why some content on this site is not for free.
 It helps me "run faster" and, as a result, provide better expertese to you.
-When you buy, it gives me confidence that what I do is valuable and useful for you.
+When you buy, it gives me confidence that what I'm doing is useful.